 - Coffee Cooking: Another use for coffee grounds is that of spice.
 You can add a lot of different flavors to meat or chicken.
 For example, use it as a crust to bake a nice piece of beef in the oven.
 Coffee overall is great for cooking and baking so it’s always good to keep it in mind.

-- Pet’s shampoo: Fleas are another pest that dislike coffee, therefore you can add it to your pet’s shampoo and it will keep those pesky insects at bay.
-Another advantage is that it keep the animal’s hair shiny and healthy.
+- Pet’s shampoo: Fleas are another pest that dislikes coffee, therefore you can add it to your pet’s shampoo and it will keep those pesky insects at bay.
+Another advantage is that it keeps the animal’s hair shiny and healthy.

 - Human hair product: Coffee grounds can be used after shampoo.
 It makes sure that you got rid of all those impurities and oil that builds up over time on the hair.
 This is a natural way of keeping your hair healthy and will keep your shower unclogged!

 - Ant repellent: Ants dislike coffee like other insects.
-These little guys can get inside houses rather easy so they deserve a special spot, since an ant invasion can’t be stopped easily.
-Think about using coffee ground to keep them away.
+These little guys can get inside houses rather easy so they deserve a special spot since an ant invasion can’t be stopped easily.
+Think about using the coffee grounds to keep them away.

 We hope you have enjoyed reading the above uses of coffee grounds and have already been into some implementation.
-Though there are may uses, we suggest to write out whichever seem useful to you and stick that note on the wall where you make espresso, so that you don’t forget to use them again.
+Though there are many other uses, we suggest writing out whichever seem useful to you and stick that note on the wall where you make espresso, so that you don’t forget to use them again.